Timothy Cheung, DPM, PhD

 Biography

-Dr. Timothy Cheung completed his DPM and PhD in Cell Biology & Anatomy at the Rosalind Franklin University of Medicine & Science.
-He conducted his research with Dr. Hongkyun Kim where he identified and dissected the complex degradation mechanism of the ubiquitous Big Potassium (BK) channel.
-Tim's work revealed the elegant coordination of Endoplasmic Reticulum-Associated Degradation (ERAD) and proteasome level regulation in BK channel degradation.
-Moreover, he successfully restored BK channel levels by utilizing CRISPR/Cas9 genome-editing technology, other genetic manipulation systems, and pharmaceutical inhibition.
-His work provides a strong foundation for the pathomechanisms of diseases, including peripheral neuropathy, and provide optimistic results on their reversibility.
-His research interests include diabetic foot infections, osteomyelitis, limb salvage & preservation, peripheral neuropathy, surgical biomechanics, and various techniques and technologies in podiatric/foot & ankle surgery.
+Dr. Timothy Cheung earned his PhD in Cell Biology & Anatomy and DPM degrees at the Rosalind Franklin University of Medicine & Science.
+During that time, he worked at the Center for Lower Extremity Ambulatory Research (CLEAR) and the Kim lab.
+Under the supervision of Hongkyun Kim, PhD, he identified and dissected the complex degradation mechanism of the ubiquitous Big Potassium (BK) channel.
+Dr. Cheung's work revealed the elegant coordination of Endoplasmic Reticulum-Associated Degradation (ERAD) and proteasome level regulation in BK channel degradation.
+Moreover, he successfully restored BK channel levels by utilizing CRISPR/Cas9 genome-editing technology, other genetic manipulation systems, and pharmaceutical inhibition, establishing a strong foundation for the molecular physiology of diseases, including peripheral neuropathy, and providing optimistic results on therapeutic potential.
+His current research interests include diabetic foot ulcers and infections, osteomyelitis, Charcot neuroarthropathy, limb salvage & preservation, peripheral neuropathy, surgical biomechanics, and various techniques and technologies in podiatric/foot & ankle surgery.

 Education & Training